ewurufortune/FortuneHealth.Hospital-Patient-Management-app/README.md

-# MediConnect
+# FortuneHealth

 its Github but for hospital patient management ;}

-MediConnect is a secure and efficient system for managing and sharing hospital patient information.
+FortuneHealth is a secure and efficient system for managing and sharing hospital patient information.
 It provides a platform to streamline the handling of patient data, ensuring confidentiality, accessibility, and collaboration among healthcare professionals.

 ## Features